 So, you start a healthy diet Monday, but that Tim Tam is too tempting, and once you get the taste of one, you just MUST have another!
 Then

-what the hell, just start the healthy diet next Monday… If its not the Tim Tam, it could be the bag of potato chips, whatever your poison happens to be.
+what the hell, just start a healthy diet next Monday… If it’s not the Tim Tam, it could be the bag of potato chips, whatever your poison happens to be.
 As a Naturopath, and previously a Personal Trainer, I’ve heard it all.
-For example, many decide to allocate a cheat day (and I’m guilty of this in the past), or eat good all week, then weekends go crazy with a “see-food diet,” but this often leads to general poor eating habits.
+For example, many decide to allocate a cheat day (and I’m guilty of this in the past), or eat well all week, then weekends go crazy with a “see-food diet,” but this often leads to general poor eating habits.

 Instead of being your own worst enemy, be your own advocate for balance.
-This will be hardest for perfectionist, but aiming for a perfect diet is in fact unhealthy.
-Focusing on every calorie, gram of fat, or whether its organic, although seeming positive, they are all self-sabotage.
+This will be hardest for perfectionists, but aiming for a perfect diet is in fact unhealthy.
+Focusing on every calorie, gram of fat, or whether it’s organic, although seeming positive, they are all self-sabotage.
 So, how do we follow good eating habits without self-sabotage?

-Firstly, simply planning ahead to avoid last minute hunger pangs.
+Firstly, simply planning ahead to avoid last-minute hunger pangs.
 This could be packing dried fruit with nuts into your bag to avoid getting hangry and sabotaging your healthy diet.
-The dried fruit is high in nutrients and the nuts full of good fats which help keep you satisfied longer, so it’s a great combination.
+The dried fruit is high in nutrients and nuts full of good fats which help keep you satisfied longer, so it’s a great combination.

 Finally accepting yourself completely.
-There is no good or bad, only choices which you make.
+There are no good or bad, only choices which you make.
 Being present to your experience and allowing yourself to be, and that being is okay right NOW!